Flint Water System Advisory Council

 Public Participation

 All WSAC meetings are open to the public.
 We encourage community members to attend and share their concerns or questions about Flint's water system.
 Participating is easy--simply show up and join the conversation!
 While we always have public comment as a formal agenda item, whenever possible we invite people to participate throughout our meetings.
-If you can't make it to a meeting in person, you can always email us at wsac@cityofflint.com with any issues you'd like to raise.
+If you can't make it to a meeting in person, you can always email us at wsac@cityofflint.com with any issues you'd like to raise, or fill out our contact form.

 WSAC